 The Warriors’ Chapel, dedicated in 1950, contains a memorial to those who died on HMAS Voyager in 1964.

-Following the death in 1926 of former Rector and World War I army chaplain, the Reverend William Maitland Woods, a bell tower (separate to the church building) was erected to his memory.
+Following the death in 1926 of former Rector and First AIF volunteer Chaplain Lieutenant-Colonel, the Reverend William Maitland Woods MBE, a bell tower (separate to the church building) was erected to his memory.

-The belltower is dedicated to Fr Woods on a plaque and by inscriptions engraved on the bells.
+The belltower is dedicated to Padre Woods on a plaque and by inscriptions engraved on the bells.

 KANGAROO POINT CLIFFS PARK